-Honey ricotta and pear cake is a sandwich style dessert with a creamy soft ricotta filling.
-A new family dessert favourite!
-It is super easy to make with a step by step recipe with my Middle Eastern twist on it.
-I simply added the flavours I love!
-My friend Carmen gave me this recipe and as she says: ‘A typical cake from the Amalfi coast with a Rouba touch’!
+Honey ricotta and pear cake is a sandwich-style dessert with a creamy soft ricotta filling.
+A new family dessert favourite, this cake is super easy to make thanks to the step-by-step recipe.
+I also added my Middle Eastern twist with two flavours I really love —pistachio and orange blossom water.
+My friend Carmen gave me this recipe and as she describes it now: ‘A typical cake from the Amalfi coast with a Rouba touch’!

 - 4 eggs

 - 140g sugar